 Transferring Android apps between Google Developer accounts is pretty simple, and they already have a great instructional web page for it: Transfer apps to a different developer account.

 Points to remember

 - The app must have been approved at some point (if there is a pending update, that is fine).

 - Both the transferring & receiving accounts must have an active subscription to the iOS Developer program.

 - You must have access to the following info for the receiving account: Recipient's Team Agent Apple ID (the username of the receiving account) and Team ID (a series of numbers & letters found in Apple Developer).
 Both are described below.

 - You may have to complete agreements in the Agreements, Tax, and Banking section of Connect before proceeding.

 - Transferring an app breaks the certificate chain in Developer, meaning the push notifications will no longer work.
-If you transfer an app, be sure to email us with the new login info ASAP, so we can rebuild the push notification certificate so we can help you.
+If you transfer an app, be sure to contact us ASAP if you can't rebuild the push notification certificate so we can help you.